Start9Labs/documentation/site/source/user-manual/forgot-password.rst

 Forgot Password
 ===============

-There is currently no way to reset you Embassy master password through a standard UI flow.
+.. note:: There is currently no way to reset you Embassy master password through a standard UI flow.

-SSH/Linux
+Using SSH
 ---------

-If you already have :ref:`SSH keys registered with your Embassy<ssh>` **OR** you have access to a Linux computer, you can reset your Embassy password without losing any data.

-SSH
-===
+.. note:: Resetting you password with SSH only possible if you have already :ref:`set up SSH<ssh>` on your Embassy.

 #.
 Use the command line to gain SSH access to your Embassy, replacing ``[network-id]`` with your Embassy's unique ID:

     .. code-block:: bash

-        ssh pi@embassy-[network-id].local
+        ssh root@embassy-[network-id].local

 #.
 Check if you have sqlite3 installed (with ``which``).
 If not, install it (with ``apt``):